stanX19/ShootingGame/README.md

 ---

-## 🛤️ Roadmap
+## 🛤️ Future Plans

-- [ ] New enemy types and epic bosses
+- New enemy types and epic bosses
-- [ ] More diverse and specialized weapon classes
+- More diverse and specialized weapon classes
-- [ ] Sound Effects and Background Music
+- Sound Effects and Background Music
-- [ ] Game Settings and Customization Menu
-- [ ] Better UI (health bars, scores, upgrades panel)
+- Better compulsion loop

 ---